Aylesbury railway station: Layout

 The station is managed by Chiltern Railways, which has recently had automatic ticket gates installed.
 There are two FastTicket self-service ticket machines accepting cash and cards, a permit to travel machine and two ticket windows.
 There is a taxi rank outside the station.
-From 21 January 2008 the taxi rank was moved to the car park for 52 weeks as a result of major engineering work on the new Southcourt Bridge and the new Station Boulevard.
+From 21 January 2008, the taxi rank was moved to the car park for 52 weeks as a result of major engineering work on the new Southcourt Bridge and the new Station Boulevard.

 Seven first generation DMUs built in the late 1950s are based at Aylesbury.
-These units are jointly used by Chiltern Railways and Network Rail for route learning and Sandite duties.
+These units are used jointly by Chiltern Railways and Network Rail for route learning and Sandite duties.
 One unit was used solely for passenger services until 2017 to and from Princes Risborough.

 All three station platforms have step-free access, with access to platforms 1 and 2 via a pair of lifts.

-Connection to Winslow, Milton Keynes, Bedford and Cambridge
+East-West rail connection

-In 2004, a 'regional planning guidance' report by consultants for Buckinghamshire County Council concerning the development of Aylesbury Vale recommended further expansion of rail services to Bletchley and Bedford.
-As part of the 'East West Rail' plan to reinstate the Oxford-Cambridge route, these services would be extended from the current freight-only line north of Aylesbury Vale Parkway to the new line via Claydon LNE Junction and terminate at Milton Keynes Central or Bedford.
+In 2004, a 'regional planning guidance' report, written by consultants for Buckinghamshire County Council concerning the development of Aylesbury Vale, recommended further expansion of rail services to Bletchley and Bedford.
+As part of the East West Rail plan to reinstate the Oxford-Cambridge route, these services would be extended from the current freight-only line north of Aylesbury Vale Parkway to the new line via Claydon LNE Junction and terminate at Milton Keynes Central or Bedford.
 The Department for Transport endorsed the scheme in December 2017, with opening planned for 2024.
 However, in November 2020 it was reported that the Aylesbury leg may be dropped from the first phase.

 In March 2021, the East West Rail Company announced that its opening plans for East West Rail have changed, notably deferring indefinitely a connection to Aylesbury.